The Nine-ish Month Sleep Regression: What is it and what can be done about it?

 If your baby has not yet gone through this regression and is currently sleeping well:

-If your baby hasn’t gone through this regression yet, then just watch for the changes described above.
-If she starts to cry hard as you leave the room, then test the waters a bit by going in the room, repeating the end of your bedtime routine and leaving again to see if this does the trick.
+If your baby hasn’t gone through this regression yet, just watch for the changes described above.
+If she starts to cry hard as you leave the room, test the waters a bit by going in the room, repeating the end of your bedtime routine, and leaving again to see if this does the trick.
 If your baby is still having a lot of trouble going to sleep on her own and separation anxiety seems relatively mild, then go back to the sleep intervention you used when you taught your baby to sleep independently the first time, and she should remember what to do.
-Remember, your sleep training strategy (whether very interactive, or more hands off) was your way of letting your baby know that you would be available if she had a problem and was a way to cue her to sleep.
-By going back to those familiar cues, she will understand that you are asking her to go to sleep and will be reassured that you leaving is not a problem.
-If separation anxiety seems moderate to severe, you may want to switch to an more interactive, in-room type of sleep training strategy (if you had not done so before) so that leaving the room frequently with an out of room or check-in scheme is not intersecting with separation anxiety repeatedly.
+Remember, your sleep training strategy (whether very interactive or more hands-off) was your way of letting your baby know that you would be available if she had a problem and was a way to cue her to sleep.
+By going back to those familiar cues, she will understand that you are asking her to go to sleep and will be reassured that your leaving is not a problem.
+If separation anxiety seems moderate to severe, you may want to switch to a more interactive, in-room type of sleep training strategy (if you have not done so before) so that leaving the room frequently with an out-of-room or check-in scheme does not exacerbate separation anxiety.
+Camping Out is a strategy that has been shown to be a better option during this phase of separation anxiety.
+Our sleep training class offers a version of Camping Out and other interactive sleep training approaches.

 If you created a new parent-led sleep association in response to this regression: